 When we talk about “wide windows,” we refer to windows that are wider than 4feet.
 This covers full wall windows that stretch beyond what standard window treatments would cover.
 For these wide windows, Southern California homeowners may want to think about how well a window treatment will let them keep their privacy and block the sunlight and heat flow that wide windows usually allow.
 Lastly, wide window treatments should operate without any hassle, as there’s a lot of window area that they need to cover.

-Rake or angled windows are appearing a lot more in Southern California home design.
-An issue with rake window treatments, like with octagon windows, is getting one that fits your unique window shape.
-Remember also that several angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that you won’t have to open and shut often is usually best for rake windows.
+Angled windows (or “rake” windows) are appearing a lot more in Southern California home design.
+An issue with rake window treatments, like with octagonal windows, is finding one that fits your unique window shape.
+Keep in mind as well that several angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t have to open and shut often is usually best for rake windows.

 What we recommend for angled and rake windows: Plantation shutters.
 In addition to being completely customizable to fit the precise angles and shape of your angled windows, but the shutter louvers can usually be set at a single, perfect angle so you won’t need to readjust them - ideal for windows in hard to reach spots.

-Like with french doors, the window treatment you get for a sliding glass door should let you open and shut the door easily and without obstruction.
-Moreover, a sliding glass door treatment should be sturdy and able to stand up to all the usage a sliding door sees.
-Lastly, sliding glass doors are one of the least energy-efficient windows, since they not only let heat transfer through the glass but also through the door opening.
+Like with french doors, the window treatment you get for a sliding glass door should allow you to open and shut the door easily and without obstruction.
+Moreover, a sliding glass door treatment needs to be sturdy and able to stand up to all the usage a sliding door sees.
+Lastly, sliding glass doors are one of the least energy-efficient window styles, since they not only let heat transfer through the glass but also through the door opening.
 A window treatment that can decrease energy transfer should also be a big priority for sliding glass doors.